 That kind of “freedom” doesn’t heal marriages and broken relationships.

-Let’s stop a minute and seek God’s wisdom.
+Let’s stop for a minute and seek God’s wisdom when we feel lonely.

 - To tear my husband down and to repel him?

 - To inspire him to want to spend more time with me and build him up?